ansible-community/antsibull/roles/build-release/README.md

 Otherwise:

-- ansible-base to run this role
+- ansible-core to run this role
 - poetry to install and run antsibull
 - git to checkout ansible-build-data and ansible repositories